nebari-dev/nebari-docs/docs/docs/how-tos/kbatch-setup.md

 ## Submit a job

 When submitting a job to `kbatch`, there are a handful of required arguments.
-These arguments can be passed directly from the command-line or, you can create a configuration file and pass that to `kbatch`.
+These arguments can be passed directly from the command-line or you can create a configuration file and pass that to `kbatch`.

 For more details on how to use `kbatch` please refer to [their documentation page](https://kbatch.readthedocs.io/en/latest/user-guide.html).

 To submit a job, you will need to specify:
-- `--name` - give your job a name.
+- `name` - give your job a name.
-- `--image` - specify the container image used to run your job.
+- `image` - specify the container image used to run your job.
-  - this should include all the packages and libraries you need.
+  - this should include all the packages and libraries needed to run your job.
-- `--command` - the command that will start the job.
+- `command` - the command that will start the job.
-- `--code` - (optional) the path to the file or notebook used by the job.
+- `code` - (optional) the path to the file or notebook used by the job.
-  - necessary if trying to specify a particular notebook or script.

-> NOTE: If trying to submit a notebook as a job, the `command` would be something like `--command="['papermill', 'my-nb.ipynb']"`, where [`papermill`](https://papermill.readthedocs.io/en/latest/) is a tool for parameterizing and executing Jupyter notebooks and should be in your `image`.
+> NOTE: If trying to submit a notebook as a job, the `command` would be something like `--command="['papermill', 'my-nb.ipynb']"`, where [`papermill`](https://papermill.readthedocs.io/en/latest/) is a tool for parameterizing and executing Jupyter notebooks and should be included in your `image`.

 ```shell
 $ kbatch job submit \